 - Security guards control access to establishments, operate security control-room equipment and patrol assigned areas to guard against theft, vandalism and fire, enforce regulations to maintain order and resolve conflicts and to monitor establishment activities; ensure safety and emergency procedures are followed; issue passes and direct visitors to appropriate areas, check age identification of patrons, and perform security checks of passengers and luggage at airports.

-What is different about attending a Private Career College like Gates College VS Public Community Colleges like Fleming College, Confederation College, Sault College or Durham College?
+What is different about attending a Career College like Gates College versus Public Community Colleges like Fleming College, Confederation College, Sault College or Durham College?

-Gates College is registered as a private career college and programs approved as vocational programs under the Private Career Colleges Act, 2005.
+Gates College is registered as an Ontario Career College and programs are approved as vocational programs under the Ontario Career Colleges Act, 2005 and follow the several amendments included in the Less Red Tape, Stronger Economy Act, 2023 (Effective, January 1, 2024*).
 Public Community Colleges such as Fleming College, Confederation College, Sault College and Durham College operate under a separate branch.
-There are benefits you may experience when attending a Private Career College like Gates College, that the Public Community Colleges may not offer.
+There are benefits you may experience when attending an Ontario Career College like Gates College, that the Public Community Colleges may not offer.

 - Small Class Sizes